 1536 (8th June)

 Using information gathered in his surveys, Cromwell persuaded Parliament to pass this act first introduced earlier in the year.
 All monasteries worth less than £200 per year were to be closed and their properties be placed at the King’s disposal.
 All displaced abbots and abbesses were to receive a pension and monks and nuns could either take up residence in larger houses or renounce their vows and join the outside world.

 The closure of the monasteries and the changes to the religion of England were not well received by the common people.
 The monasteries had provided food, shelter and a basic education for the people as well as a place for travellers to stay.
 Many traditional religious festivals were now forbidden and people were angry.
 In the north of England most people were still Catholics at heart and found the changes hard to deal with.

 1536 (28th September)

 The King’s commissioners arrived at Hexham to close the Abbey.
 The monks of Hexham Abbey had barricaded themselves inside and threatened to use guns and cannons to prevent the closure.
 The commissioners retreated.

 Dr John Rayes, one of the King’s commissioners, was speaking to members of the clergy in Bolingbroke about the new regulations.
 Many were concerned about new requirements for academic standards.

 1536 (1st October)

 The people of Louth were concerned by the news that commissioners would be arriving to investigate their church.
+People began to gather on the streets.
 Nicholas Melton, a shoemaker, took the keys to the church to keep them from the commissioners.

 1536 (2nd October)